The Human League: 1980–1989: Lineup changes, commercial success, Dare, Hysteria, and Crash

 By this time, the band's commercial success and higher profile had caused their first two albums to start selling again.
-Reproduction charted for the first time in August 1981, eventually peaking at No. 34, and Travelogue also recharted and returned to the Top 30 for several weeks.
+Reproduction charted for the first time in August 1981, eventually peaking at #34, and Travelogue also recharted and returned to the Top 30 for several weeks.
 Both albums would eventually achieve Gold status.
 In October 1981, Virgin released a brand new single, "Open Your Heart", which gave the band another Top 10 hit.
-The band's new album, Dare, was also released in October 1981 and reached No. 1 in the UK.
-It spent a total of four weeks at the top spot over the 1981/82 period, remaining in the chart for 77 weeks and eventually going triple platinum.
+The band's new album, Dare, was also released in October 1981 and reached #1 in the UK.
+It spent a total of four weeks at the top spot over the 1981–1982 period, remaining in the chart for 77 weeks and eventually going triple platinum.

 Because of Dares success, Virgin executive Simon Draper instructed that a fourth single be released from the album before the end of 1981.
 His choice was to be "Don't You Want Me", a track Oakey considered to be a filler and the weakest track on the album.
 Oakey fought the decision, believing it would damage the band, but was overruled by Draper, and "Don't You Want Me" was released in November 1981.
-Aided by an expensive music video (a rarity at the time) directed by film maker Steve Barron, the single went to No. 1 for five weeks over the 1981 Christmas period.
+Aided by an expensive music video (a rarity at the time) directed by film maker Steve Barron, the single went to #1 for five weeks over the 1981 Christmas period.
 In a 1995 interview with music journalist James Richliano, Oakey credited MTV for helping the song reach the top of the charts: "I don't think we would have had a number one if it weren't for the video and MTV.
 Trying to interpret songs with video is a real problem, but at the same time, we know that we wouldn't be here without video."

 "Don't You Want Me" became the band's biggest hit, selling almost 1.5 million copies in the UK.
 Dare has since been labelled as one of pop music's most influential albums.
 In a retrospective review of the album, Stephen Thomas Erlewine, senior editor for AllMusic, gave Dare a five-star rating.
 He wrote: "The technology may have dated, synths and drum machines may have become more advanced, but few have manipulated technology in such an emotionally effective way."
-Philip Oakey often plays down claims of Dare being such an influential album, but at other times acknowledges its influence on modern music.

 Although the group has been retrospectively identified with the New Romantic movement of this period, according to Dave Rimmer, author of New Romantics: The Look, "at the time [they] were no such thing."
 The band themselves have also consistently and strenuously rejected the label.
-The Sheffield scene in which the Human League formed predated New Romanticism and took more influence from Kraftwerk.
+The Sheffield scene in which The Human League formed predated New Romanticism and took more influence from Kraftwerk.
 Bands in the Sheffield scene were also referred to as Futurists, although Oakey himself has said: "We thought we were the punkiest band in Sheffield."